 Where does the money go?

 We Are Not Numbers relies for 80 percent of its resources on crowdfunding.
-(The other 20 percent comes from a partnership with Rebuilding Alliance, an American nonprofit that pays us in return for developing stories about its work in Gaza.)
+(The other 20 percent comes from a partnership with Amos Trust, a British human rights organisation that pays us in return for producing videos in Gaza.)
 Our primary expenses are:

 - Salaries for three full-time staff, one part-time and two “contractors” (paid for work completed).
 All were unemployed youths prior to their addition to our team, and we try to rotate the persons in these positions as they gain valuable experience.